Eggroll In A Bowl On The Blackstone Griddle

 I topped mine with a chili paste, sriracha, and toasted sesame seeds!

 Turn your burners onto a low heat and lightly reoil.
-Once the griddle is warm spread out the egg roll in a bowl and allow to reheat till ready to serve.
+Once the griddle is warm, spread out the egg roll in a bowl and allow it to reheat till ready to serve.

 - Ground Chicken